-- with political parties, politicians, office holders and public officials; - with governmental administrative offices or sovereign units subordinate to the government; - with associations, clubs, institutions, etc. in which employees, executive bodies or business partners of the Arriva Group serve on boards or in other key functions, unless the Arriva Group Compliance team has consented to grant such an exception after consulting with DB Compliance (GC);
+- with political parties, politicians, office holders and public officials; - with governmental administrative offices or sovereign units subordinate to the government;

-with persons, companies, organizations, etc. who are known to act in violation of the law, are associated with terrorist activities or whose names appear on a sanctions list.
+- with associations, clubs, institutions, etc. in which employees, executive bodies or business partners of the Arriva Group serve on boards or in other key functions, unless the Arriva Group Compliance team has consented to grant such an exception. - with persons, companies, organizations, etc. who are known to act in violation of the law, are associated with terrorist activities or whose names appear on a sanctions list.